creacore-team/event-ts/README.md

 ## addEventListener

-The method  `addEventListener` allow to subscribe to an event it takes 2 mandatory parameters and one optional.
+The method  `addEventListener` allow to subscribe to an event.
+It takes 2 mandatory parameters and one optional.

 ```typescript
 EventManager.addEventListener(eventCtor, callback, emitter?):id